Torben Betts: Biography

-A revival of his acclaimed 2012 play Muswell Hill transferred to London's Park Theatre in February 2015, while his political tragedy, centring on the 2015 General Election, (What Falls Apart) opened at Newcastle's Live Theatre in April of that year.
+A revival of his 2012 play Muswell Hill transferred to London's Park Theatre in February 2015, while his political tragedy, What Falls Apart, centring on the 2015 General Election, opened at Newcastle's Live Theatre in April that year.
 A production of his version of Anton Chekhov's The Seagull opened at Regent's Park Open Air Theatre on 24 June 2015, directed by Matthew Dunster.
-(See the review in Time Out.)
-He has also adapted Get Carter for Northern Stage, Newcastle, where it opened in February 2016, garnering 4- and 5-star reviews.
-See Betts' article about adapting the Ted Lewis novel in the Independent and the Guardian review.
+He has also adapted Get Carter for Northern Stage, Newcastle upon Tyne, where it opened in February 2016.

 The Original Theatre Company embarked on a four-month UK tour of Invincible in 2016, which it remounted in 2017.
-His political tragi-comedy (The National Joke), directed by Henry Bell, played in rep at the Stephen Joseph Theatre over the summer of 2016.
-See the BBC's interview with the playwright, June 2016.
+His political tragi-comedy, The National Joke, played in rep at the Stephen Joseph Theatre over the summer of 2016.

-A major tour of Invincible (in Spanish Invencible) took place throughout Spain over 2016/17, including runs at the Teatro Arriaga in Bilbao and at the Teatros del Canal in Madrid.
+A tour of Invincible (in Spanish Invencible) took place throughout Spain over 2016/17, including runs at the Teatro Arriaga in Bilbao and at the Teatros del Canal in Madrid.
 The production starred Maribel Verdú and Pilar Castro and was directed by Daniel Veronese.
 The play was remounted in September 2019 with the same cast.
 In 2017 the play was produced in New York, Argentina and the Czech Republic.
-On 3 December 2017 a major production opened at the Teatr 6.pietro in Warsaw, directed by Eugeniusz Korin.
+On 3 December 2017 a production opened at the Teatr 6.pietro in Warsaw, directed by Eugeniusz Korin.
 Another production opened in Gdansk in the summer of 2019.
 Further productions of the play in 2020 took place in Athens, Ostrava, Lima, Buenos Aires and Gdansk.

 In November/December 2017 the off-Broadway company the Barrow Group produced the US premiere of his 2012 play Muswell Hill.

-His most recent play Monogamy toured the UK before a five-week run at London's Park Theatre in June/July 2018.
+His play Monogamy toured the UK before a five-week run at London's Park Theatre in June/July 2018.
 It starred Janie Dee, Patrick Ryecart, Jack Archer, Charlie Brooks and Genevieve Gaunt.
 A second UK tour of the play (revised and retitled as Caroline's Kitchen) took place in the first half of 2019 before taking part in the Brits-off-Broadway Festival.
 The remount starred Caroline Langrishe, Aden Gillett, James Sutton and Jasmyn Banks.
 The play opened at Teatr Wzpolczesny in Warsaw on 18 January 2020.

 His online play Apollo 13: The Dark Side of the Moon, starring Tom Chambers, began streaming in October 2020.

-He is acting in the film version of Invincible, alongside Laura Howard, Samantha Seager and Daniel Copeland.
-The film is scheduled for release in late 2022.
+He plays Oliver in the film version of Invincible, alongside Laura Howard, Samantha Seager and Daniel Copeland.
+The film is scheduled for release in late 2023.

+Betts' play, Murder in the Dark, toured the UK from September 2023 for six months, starring Tom Chambers.